electric-sql/electric/packages/react-hooks/README.md

 This packages exposes a `useShape` hook for pulling shape data into your React components.

-The `ShapesProvider` caches shapes globally so re-using shapes in multiple components is cheap.
+`Shapes` and `ShapeStreams` instances are cached globally so re-using shapes in multiple components is cheap.

 ## Install